Cards Reference

 ChartCard

 Displays a time-series chart with multiple chart type options.
+Supports both single-series and multi-series data.

 Visual Representation